 Fitzpatricks Real Estate have teamed up with Burgess Rawson for the sale.

-Fitzpatricks commercial portfolio manager Greg Seymour said the precinct was last sold in mid-1999, with the current owner making the decision to consolidate his business interests after 20 years of ownership.
+Fitzpatricks commercial portfolio manager Geoff Seymour said the precinct was last sold in mid-1999, with the current owner making the decision to consolidate his business interests after 20 years of ownership.

 With the price expected to fall around five to six million dollars, Mr Seymour said it was a rare opportunity.